 or stand in judgement of anything, we condemn ourselves.
 We certainly

-know that God never takes sides, supporting our opinion while
+know that God never takes sides, supporting some opinions while

 depriving others of enlightenment.
 The light of Truth and Love

 The world appears to be in chaos, and it looks like we all have

 our own opinions about it, but opinions express ignorance of

 the all-knowing Mind and are really a distress call for help.

 When Pilate asked Jesus, "What is truth?" was not he

 searching for God?
 Jesus could have answered him, but Pilate

 turned and walked away, overwhelmed by the magnitude of his own

 question.
 As a direct result of his halting receptivity to truth,